younes0/yoda/README.md

 # Yoda

 ## Intro
-Yoda is a Laravel application that curates & classifies trending content from Tweeter.
+Yoda is a Laravel application that curates & classifies trending content from Twitter.

 It does the following routine:
 1. Fetches tweets from a Tweeter user list every X minutes.